apache/directory-fortress-enmasse/README-SECURITY-MODEL.md

  Which means they won't have to pass the role range test.
 All others use the range field to define authority over a particular set of roles, in a hierarchical structure.

-3. Some APIs (#'s 1 - 12 listed below) do organization checks, matching the org on the ADMIN role with that on the target user or permission.
+c.
+Some APIs (#'s 1 - 12 listed below) do organization checks, matching the org on the ADMIN role with that on the target user or permission.
  There are two types of organziations, User and Permission.
 For example, de/assignUser(User, Role) will verify that the caller has an ADMIN role with a user org unit that matches the ou of the target user.
  There is a similar check on grant/revokePermission(Role, Permission), verifying the caller has an activated ADMIN role with a perm org unit that matches the ou on the target permission.